 Dorothea de Winton was another member of the group dubbed, ‘Bateson’s Ladies’ and assisted Bateson and Pellew in their study of pea.
 A passionate gardener, de Winton wrote a letter to Bateson in 1919 requesting a job and expressing her wish to eventually ‘go in more for the scientific side of it’.
 By 1929, she had proved her passion for genetics and was given the title of ‘geneticist’ and meticulously worked with pea for over 20 years.

-Darlington became the third director of the the John Innes Institute in 1939, at the start of WW2, when the Institute suffered a drop in income.
+Darlington became the third Director of the John Innes Institute in 1939, at the start of WW2, when the Institute suffered a drop in income.
 He felt a change was needed and seized the opportunity to ‘move on’ the remaining ‘Bateson’s Ladies’.

 It can be argued that Darlington undervalued the work conducted by ‘Bateson’s Ladies’, suggesting that the John Innes Institute women primarily carried out breeding experiments designed by others.
 However, it is evident from their achievements that this was not the case; Bateson’s women can be considered innovators in their own right, with Pellew and de Winton leading pea research following Bateson’s death in 1926.

 Between them, Pellew and de Winton published numerous papers on rogues, types and linkage in pea, thereby paving the way for the successful legacy of pea research at the John Innes Institute.

 Nowadays, gender equality has moved on significantly at the John Innes Centre.